 API Platform provides a generic system to apply filters and sort criteria on collections.
-Useful filters for Doctrine ORM, MongoDB ODM, and ElasticSearch are provided with the library.
+Useful filters for Doctrine ORM, Eloquent ORM, MongoDB ODM and ElasticSearch are provided with the library.

 You can also create custom filters that fit your specific needs.
 You can also add filtering support to your custom state providers by implementing interfaces provided by the library.